jessepav/lacygoill-wiki-backup/vim/qf.md

     'grepprg' / 'gp'
     'makeprg' / 'mp'

-## Inside the values of these options, how to refer to the arguments passed to `:grep` and `:make` at runtime?
+## Inside the values of these options, how to refer to the arguments passed to `:grep` and `:make` at run time?

 Use the placeholder `$*`.